AdobeDocs/dynamic-media-classic.en/help/using/new-ui-2020.md

 +++

 +++**_Can multiple instances of the new desktop app be open at the same time?_**
-No, the AIR technology on which the new Adobe Dynamic Media Classic desktop app is built restricts a user from having multiple instances of the app open at a given time.
+No. The AIR technology on which the new Adobe Dynamic Media Classic desktop app is built restricts a user from having multiple instances of the app open at a given time.
 +++

 +++**_Are there any restrictions on the number of files that can be uploaded to Adobe Dynamic Media Classic by way of a local computer?_**